zswitten/zswitten.github.io/_posts/2023-02-13-content-classifiers.markdown

 **Footnotes**

 [^1]: I've theorized they actually use a funnel, with a light-weight classifier that runs on all posts and a heavier classifier that only runs when the light-weight one throws an alarm.
-[^2]: It's unclear to me whether this is an external prompt-analyzing system, or whether it's going on inside the LLM.
+This is based on the fact that its output is slower and glitchier when it's giving questionable responses.
+[^2]: In this case, I'm not alluding to an external system, but to the computation going on inside ChatGPT itself!
+During the RL phase, ChatGPT was repeatedly discouraged from making toxic comments and rewarded for avoiding them, and without getting too metaphysical, it's clear that ChatGPT sometimes "decides" to play it safe.

+Something I didn't realize before I started writing this essay is this means that to exploit user features fully, you'd want to include some notion of consistent user personae during training.